 The catafalque party

 At ANZAC Day and other remembrance ceremonies, you'll often see four members of an armed guard.
 These four people – most commonly of the Defence Force – are known as a catafalque (‘cat-a-falk’) party and act as a mark of respect for the fallen until the end of the service.

 They stand, head bowed and with the weapons they are carrying reversed, around a cenotaph or shrine.
 The catafalque party is posted at the start of any ceremony and leaves their posting after the playing of the National Anthem.

-While the origin of this tradition is not clear, it’s thought to have been used by a Commonwealth soldier at the execution of Charles I in 1649 and again at the funeral for Marlborough in 17221.
+While the origin of this tradition is not clear, it’s thought to have been used by a Commonwealth soldier at the execution of Charles I in 1649 and again at the funeral for John Churchill, Duke of Marlborough in 1722.
 Today, you are most likely to see a catafalque party during ANZAC Day or Remembrance Day services, while a person (such as a politician or member of royalty) who has died lies in state for the public to pay their respects, or during a military funeral in a church.